-Freixenet Cordon Negro Brut Cava is a popular cava and is often referred to as the “Black Bottle Bubbly.”
-It is the number one imported sparkling wine and great for any occasion.
+Freixenet Cordon Negro Brut Cava is a popular cava and is the number one imported sparkling wine and great for any occasion.
 As the #1 imported sparkling wine in the world, crisp, and creamy Cordon Negro Brut’s delicate bubbles make this the ideal wine for any occasion.
 Get ready to pop the bubbly!

 Freixenet Cordon Negro Brut Cava

 If you have read What is Cava post, you will know that Cava is Spain’s famous traditional method of sparkling wine.
 It is made in the hills of Penedès, located southwest of Barcelona.

 The selection of ripened grapes in Freixenet’s vinyeards are harvested by hand.
 There are different grape varieties that are hand harvested over a span of several months.

 The Macabeau grapes are harvested from the end of August and the Parellada through the beginning of October for the higher elevation.